 Free online tools like Canva, Pixlr, or even Google Photos offer basic editing capabilities that can be sufficient for directory images.
 Focus on the fundamentals: proper exposure, accurate colors, and clean composition.
 These elements matter more than fancy effects or complex edits.

-Batch processing saves tremendous time when preparing multiple directory images.
-Most editing software allows you to synchronize settings across similar images or create presets for consistent looks.
-This approach ensures all your directory photos have a cohesive appearance while dramatically reducing editing time.
+Batch processing saves time when you prepare multiple directory images.
+Most editing software lets you synchronize settings across similar images or create presets for consistent looks.
+This gives all your directory photos a cohesive appearance while cutting editing time.

-Choosing the right file format and optimizing size ensures your directory images look professional while loading quickly.
-This balance between quality and performance is needed for effective directory listings.
+Choosing the right file format and optimizing size keeps your directory images looking professional while loading quickly.
+This balance between quality and performance is needed for effective listings.

-JPEG remains the standard format for most directory listings due to its efficient compression and universal compatibility.
+JPEG is the standard format for most directory listings thanks to its efficient compression and universal compatibility.
 Use high-quality settings (70-85% quality) for a good balance between file size and image quality.
-PNG is an alternative that supports transparency but typically creates larger files than JPEG.
-Reserve PNG for images that require transparency, such as logos or products that need to appear without backgrounds.
+PNG supports transparency but usually creates larger files than JPEG.
+Reserve PNG for images that need transparency, such as logos or products that appear without backgrounds.

-File size limitations vary by directory.
+File size limits vary by directory.
 Most business directories specify maximum file sizes, typically between 5MB and 10MB per image.
-Exceeding these limits can result in upload failures or automatic compression that degrades quality.
-When in doubt, aim for 1-3MB per image for optimal quality and loading speed.
+Going over these limits can cause upload failures or automatic compression that degrades quality.
+When in doubt, aim for 1-3MB per image for good quality and loading speed.

 Directory Image Format Guide